-Victoria Murdoch, in the February 2002 report from the Property Unit, gave the following information:
+Victoria Murdoch, in her February 2002 report from the Property Unit, advised:

-This site, as a library site, is well situated in terms of Church Corner, being opposite a primary school and in close proximity of elderly persons housing.
+This site, as a library site, is well situated in terms of Church Corner, being opposite a primary school and in close proximity to elderly persons' housing.

-The High School is in the process of confirming the "10-Year property plan" with a target date for completion for this of June 2002.
+The High School is in the process of confirming the '10-Year property plan' with a target date for completion for this of June 2002.
 Clearly they would prefer a strong indication of our commitment to the location of this library on their site.
 The High School has intimated very strong support for this partnership relationship and certainly derives significant benefits from such an arrangement.